Charlene999/CEN3031-Destiny-Finder/Sprint-4-Reflections/Sprint4.md

 - Sign Up Page
     - User Already Exists - POST Request and Expected Response - Tests that the post response is correct when a user with matching credentials already exists in the backend.
     - User Already Exists - Tests that the signup attempt is rejected when a user with matching credentials already exists in the backend.

-- Login Page
-    - Input Invalid Username and Password - POST Request and Expected Response - Tests that the post response is correct when a user enters invalid credentials to login.

 - Profile Page
     - Update Name Option Redirects Correctly - Tests that the user is correctly redirected to the /profile/name page from the /profile page.